.

 Usually thought of as one culture (the “more advanced” agriculturalist) replacing another (the “more primitive” hunter/ gatherers), there is increasing evidence to suggest these cultural systems existed at the same time and place (Bicho et al., 2013; Price, 2015).

-Due to its diversity of artifact assemblages, excellent faunal and human bone preservation, evidence for multiple site functions and the presence of a newly discovered wet context (e.g., Bokelmann, 2012; Conneller et al., 2009; Milner et al., 2011) Cabeço da Amoreira and Cabeço da Arruda are an ideal location to study the Mesolithic hunter-gatherers and their probable integration into the newly arrived exogenous Neolithic societies coming from the Mediterranean Sea.
-At the same time, researchers will be looking to understand potential climatic drivers that have precipitated this shift, as well as the impact of these food-producing societies on the natural environment, regional ecology, and cultural background.
+Due to its diversity of artifact assemblages, excellent faunal and human bone preservation, evidence for multiple site functions, and the presence of a newly discovered wet context (e.g., Bokelmann, 2012; Conneller et al., 2009; Milner et al., 2011) Cabeço da Amoreira and Cabeço da Arruda are an ideal location to study the Mesolithic hunter-gatherers and their probable integration into the newly arrived exogenous Neolithic societies coming from the Mediterranean Sea.
+At the same time, researchers will be looking to understand potential climatic drivers that have precipitated this shift and the impact of these food-producing societies on the natural environment, regional ecology, and cultural background.

 Research Aims